Section 1: Budgeted Cost versus Ideal Cost

 Once you know your ideal cost, you are ready to compare it to your actual cost.
-Actual cost is:
+The actual cost is:

 Actual Cost – Official cost for a given period based on purchases.
 This is the number used in comparison with budget to determine successfulness in a certain period.
 It is calculated by dividing liquor purchases for the period by the total liquor revenues for the period.
 Strategically purchasing liquor can sometimes help beneficially alter actual cost, but beware, it will always catch up in the long run.

-Actual cost is best used when compared to ideal cost.
-For example, if actual cost is always under budgeted cost, a bar may appear to be doing very well.
+The actual cost is best used when compared to the ideal cost.
+For example, if the actual cost is always under budgeted cost, a bar may appear to be doing very well.
 However, if the ideal cost is lower than both budgeted and actual cost, then the budget is likely set too high and the cost successes of the bar should be reevaluated.

 Take some time to calculate your ideal cost and compare it to your actual cost.
 Knowing these numbers will really help you control your costs and increase your profits.